quatroapp/frontend-dev-hiring-test/README.md

 * You may only use a mock API for displaying the data to the user.

 ## Submission
 To submit your work, send us a link to a git repository containing the code of your submission.
-The deadline for submissions is on **Tuesday 29th September 2020**.
+The deadline for submissions is on **Tuesday 09th February 2021**.
 Feel free to ask us any questions before or during the coding test, we'll be happy to help in any way we can.